 - Descend into the donjon that spans across nine floors

 - Enjoy a drink on us in the Kamikazi Bar and then enjoy the many shops, arcades, bars and clubs on your final night!

 - Meet the group for brunch before saying your goodbyes.

 - Your Japan Rail Pass expires at the end of today.
 You can use this to get the bullet train back to Tokyo, the airport, or anywhere else in Japan!

 Accommodation and food

 All accommodation is included for the duration of the tour.
 You will be staying in hostels along the tour route with the rest of your group.
+Expect to share a room with 4-8 people, depending on where you are staying.
 If you would like to have your own room, you can pay a supplement for this.

 You will need to budget money for food.
 Your guide will take you to good local restaurants each day where you will be able to eat cheaply.
 You are also welcome to choose your own restaurants.